wookdev/wookdev.github.io/_posts/2018-06-30-trying-a-headless-cms.md

 In the article, it mentioned this new concept of "headless CMS".
 Basically, a content management system that didn't actually serve the resulting pages.

-And thus, we come to Forestry.io.
+And thus, we come to [Forestry.io](https://forestry.io/ "forestry.io").
 It costs the same amount as Pages does for a single contributor like me.
 Free.
 And it should do everything I need.

 It won't do the cryptographic signature I was using.
 But really, there's little reason for me to have that.
 I'm not a researcher.
 My ramblings are for me only.
 Nobody will take any of this seriously enough that if the site gets hacked I'm going to start a war or something.
 I can still back up the site to my local machine at Wook Central by a single git pull command.

+Will I post more using this method.
+We'll see.